 Proposed Law: This bill allows the boards of supervisors of two or more counties to establish a multijurisdictional assessment appeals board (multi-county board) to equalize the valuation of taxable property within each participating county.
+Once established, each participating county may not continue to operate its own appeals board while the multi-county board exists.

 - Board Composition.
 The multi-county board must have at least three members, with at least one member from each participating county. §1753 - Member Eligibility.
 Members must have at least five years of professional experience in California as a CPA or public accountant, licensed real estate broker, attorney, or accredited property appraiser, or a person may be appointed if the nominating member of the board of supervisors has reason to believe the person possesses competent property appraisal and taxation knowledge.
 Boards of supervisor members are ineligible to serve. §1753.1(c); §1753.2 - Training.
 The training requirements that currently apply to single-county appeals board members will apply to multi-county members. §1753.1(c) - Legal Actions.
-Multi-county appeals board decisions appealed to the courts would be filed in the county in which the subject of the appeal is located. §1753.3
+Multi-county appeals board decisions appealed to the courts would be filed in the superior court for the county in which the property is located. §1753.3